 The center of the dashboard houses the links to each specific module.

-Modules are displayed by permissions set by the system administrator.
+Modules are displayed based on the permissions set by your system administrator.
 So some modules may not be available to all users.

-Additionally, the order modules are displayed is user-definable.
-Click here to learn how to customize your module order. – New in 9.1005
+Additionally, the module display order is user-definable.
+Click here to learn how to customize your module order.

 - CRM – this is the repository for your customers and contacts.
 Start here to see documents attributed to a particular contact.